tjercus/WRKT-0410/README.md

 - Formal flux architecture?

 ### Training
+- Differentiate between a Training and a TrainingInstance object so the DayEditComponent, TrainingComponent, TrainingStore and DayEditComponent and DayStore can use one or both
 - Multi column traininglist instead of one long list
 - Fix bug in updateTraining (?)
 - disable persist button when webservice is offline